cloudfoundry/go-cfclient/README.md

 make all
 ```

-Please attempt to use standard go naming conventions for all structs, for example prefer GUID over Guid.
-Packages
+Please attempt to use standard go naming conventions for all structs, for example use GUID over Guid.
+All client
-should roughly follow the v3 API resources although short names are preferred, for example:

-|- app
-|- space
-|- org
-|- route

-### Releases

-This library uses [semantic versioning](https://go.dev/doc/modules/version-numbers) to release new features,
-bug fixes or other breaking changes [via git tags](https://go.dev/doc/modules/publishing).
+functions should have at least once basic unit test.

 ### Errors